alison089/INST377_FinalProject/README.md

   "file": "https://coffee.alexflipnote.dev/KXc99IJ6iRM_coffee.jpg"
 }

+As well as our Nutrition Tracker API
+GET /api/nutrition-data

-## 🐞 Known Bugs
+## Known Bugs
 Image occasionally fails to load if API rate limit is exceeded.

 No image caching – reloading quickly may repeat images.

-Voice support not yet implemented (future enhancement idea).

-## 🚧 Roadmap for Future Development
+## Roadmap for Future Development
-Add favorite/save drink feature (localStorage or backend DB)

 Add coffee descriptions or names to each image

 Add voice command support using Annyang (e.g., “Show me another!”)